tomekbuszewski/spastic/content/writings/2020-02-27 - A note on naming colors/index.md

 ## Use contextual names

 When you are getting your colors, they are for _something_.
 This is for the header text.
 That's for links.
-And this one's for the background.
+And that one's for the background.
 Why not name them as such?

 ```css
 :root {